 Our common stock began trading on June 21, 2011 on the NASDAQ Global Market under the symbol "FDUS."
 Effective January 3, 2012, our common stock was included in the Nasdaq Global Select Market.
-The following table lists the high and low closing sale price for our common stock, and the closing sale price as a percentage of net asset value, or NAV, and the cash distributions per share that we have declared on our common stock for each fiscal quarter during the last two most recently completed fiscal years.
+The following table lists the high and low closing sale price for our common stock, and the closing sale price as a percentage of net asset value, or NAV, and the cash distributions per share that we have declared on our common stock for each fiscal quarter during the last two most recently completed fiscal years and through April 24, 2019.